 You can smooth and level most of the wood edges with a hand planer without needing any training.
 If you have a hand planer in the shop, use it.
 If not, don’t buy one for this purpose.

 Rounding wood edges with a hand plane is not a difficult task, on the other hand, planes are not the cheapest.
-While you can round most wood edges with it, there are some types of wood that you won’t be able to use a hand plane on to round the edges.
+While they’re suitable for straight edges and surfaces, hand planes aren’t ideal for irregular ones, such as the live edges of slabs.
+Some types of wood might also pose challenges when trying to round their edges with a hand plane.

 Here are some types of wood that may be difficult to plane by hand: